 What is the Future of Commercial Real Estate?

-At the beginning of 2020, operating costs have increased by at least $19.4 per square foot which is half of the average annual rental amount for office spaces.
-As a result, a large number of commercial businesses are reducing compensations, they have frozen promotions, lessened work hours, and had to lay off some of their workforces.
-There was also remote work and closed offices, which became the norm.
+At the beginning of 2020, operating costs increased by at least $19.4 per square foot.
+This is half of the average annual rental amount for office spaces.
+As a result, a large number of commercial businesses reduced compensations, froze promotions, lessened work hours, and laid off some of their workforces.
+The closing of offices and the introduction of remote work also became the norm.

 In more recent times, industrial development has increased nationally, fueling hope for commercial real estate.
 Larger developers are gaining interest in creating pipelines across the US.
 Although the commercial real estate industry has been up and down, companies are still developing new industrial projects.